paulzeitz/paulzeitz.github.io/MoMath.md

 * You can find a nice geometric proof of Wallis's product by watching this 3Blue1Brown [video](https://www.youtube.com/watch?v=8GPy_UMV-08).
 The video claims that the ideas are completely original, but that is not quite true.
 The core ideas were deployed in a 1953 paper by A. M. Yaglom, I. M. Yaglom, *An elementary derivation of the formulas of Wallis, Leibnitz and Euler for the number π,* Uspekhi Mat.
 Nauk, 1953, Volume 8, Issue 5, 181–187.
 This paper is in Russian.
+* If you want to know more about my cool brother-in-law Scott (he won an Emmy!) visit his [website](https://www.scottemmonscreative.com).

 <h3> Desert Island Math, May 2, 2022 (Polyhedra)</h3>